Founder Pain Points That Point to Real Startup Demand

 Quick answers for founders researching this category, workflow, or signal pattern.

-How can I tell whether a pain point is worth building for?
+How can founders tell whether a pain point is strong enough to build for?